Stability of transonic contact discontinuity for two-dimensional steady compressible Euler flows in a finitely long nozzle: Mathematical Reformulation of Problem A

 {satisfying

 } where $\tilde{\omega}_{\rm e}(\eta)=\omega_{\rm e}\big(y(L, \eta)\big)$.

-With the above consideration, we can reformulate the \emph{Problem A} again in the Euler coordinates as a new problem in the Lagrangian coordinates with the upper nozzle wall as a free boundary, {i.e.}, \emph{Problem B}.
+With the above preparation, we can reformulate {Problem A} again in the Euler coordinates as a new problem in the Lagrangian coordinates with the upper nozzle wall as a free boundary, {i.e.}, {Problem B}.